 Note that for colleges with no reported on-campus room and board, the average net price has been increased to account for living expenses.
 This number may not only reflect the net price paid to the school for tuition.

-To make a comparative assessment if University of Maryland College Park is worth the price, measures of it's relative value for tuition dollar can be examined.
+To make a comparative assessment if Maryland is worth the price, measures of it's relative value for tuition dollar can be examined.
 We've calculated an academic national percentile rating of 81/100 for University of Maryland College Park.
 Considering an average net price paid of $13,625, this leads to an overall value ranking of 62/100.
-This places the school 18th on our national Best Value Colleges ranking as a provider of a very high value education compared to actual overall price paid.
+This places the school 149th on our national Best Value Colleges ranking as a provider of a very high value education compared to actual overall price paid.

 |School||Cost vs. University of Maryland College Park|